Netflix Scholarship South Africa 2022 – 2023

 - Current undergraduate students: full academic record including most recent results (on university letterhead)

-- Proof of application to at least 1 of the above eligible tertiary institutions (it is advisable to apply at more than 1 institute)
+- Proof of acceptance and/or registration at one of the above eligible tertiary institutions

 - Essay 1: about yourself, your family and your background (maximum 500 words)